RyanReedKnight/Notes-and-instructions/Nginx/Configuring-Two-EC2-Instances-with-Nginx.md

 }

  ```
-The browser no longer needs to make calls to a different endpoint than the one it is served from,
+The browser no longer needs to make calls to a different endpoint than the one the webpage is served from,
 and CORS violations are no longer an issue.